rohunvora/topbars/topbars/PROMPT_V2_PLAN.md

 **3.2 Output format**
 - Keep 3 variations max
-- Each variation MUST be structurally different
+- Each variation MUST be meaningfully different (not just structurally)
+  - Current problem: "all 3 suck" and feel samey
+  - Goal: Each should feel like an interesting choice between genuinely different approaches
+  - Different technique, different reference domain, different tone
 - Explanations toggleable (default: off for production, on for testing)
 - Keep artist references abstract (qualities not names)
+- System always attempts rewrite - user decides if original is better

 **3.3 Add "effortlessness" instruction**
 Explicit guidance: